anishgorakavi787809/Python-3-Book-adventure/Readme.txt

- This is my repository on my adventure of learning from the thick python book}
+ This is my repository on my adventure of learning from the thick python book